 - Hepatitis that cannot be attributed to one of the viral forms of the disease is called hepatitis X. Plus, there is another form of the disease called Hepatitis G which is caused by a specific virus (HGV).

-1. I will vaccinate myself and my children against hepatitis
+1. I will vaccinate myself and my children against hepatitis.

-Certain types of the Hepatitis virus are transmitted by unhygienic food and contaminated water.
-Teach your kids the importance of eating of food cooked with clean water and in a clean place.
-Carry your own water bottles on your trips to the local restaurant and during travel.
-Buy packaged drinking water that is sealed properly.
+Certain types of Hepatitis virus are transmitted by the intake of unhygienic food and contaminated water.
+So you must make sure that you and your family eat healthy food, prepared in hygienic conditions and drinks pure water.
+Make a resolution to teach your kids the importance of eating food cooked with clean water and in a clean environment.
+Carry your own water bottles if you go out somewhere and while travelling.
+In case, you forget to carry your own water bottle, buy packaged drinking water that is sealed properly.

-3. I will keep myself and my family safe from disease carriers
+3. I will keep myself and my family safe from disease carriers.

-5. I will get tested for Hepatitis during pregnancy
+5. I will get tested for Hepatitis during pregnancy.